anaskhan96/ngo-project/README.md

 npm install
 ```

-+ Include the db details in a `.env` file in the root directory in the following form :-
++ ~~Include the db details in a `.env` file in the root directory in the following form :-~~ (not needed for local storage, use `mongorestore` inside the folder 'dump' to set up local db)

 ```
 DB_USER=<username>